-In this blog post our friends from Noonpost explain how they used Linkurious for large-scale investigations in a project on Egypt’s corruption networks.
+In this blog post, Wael Alalwani from Noonpost explains how he used Linkurious for large-scale investigations in a project on Egypt’s corruption networks.

 Noonpost is an interactive Arabic media website that specializes in delivering deep views and studies on contemporary issues.
 Noonpost encourages freedom of expression and public debate.